unraid/docs/docs/unraid-os/manual/vm/vm-management.md

 #### Through the Unraid WebGUI

-* When accessing your Unraid system through the web interface, you can determine if your system is virtualization compatible by clicking the **Info** button on the right side of the top menu bar.
+* When accessing your Unraid system through the web interface, you can determine if your system is virtualization compatible by selecting the **Info** button on the right side of the top menu bar.
   * **HVM Support** refers to Intel VT-x or AMD-V
     * *Not Available* means that your hardware is not HVM capable.
     * *Disabled* means that your hardware is HVM capable, but the settings in your motherboard BIOS are not enabled.